delta-io/delta/PROTOCOL.md

     The `highWaterMark` value of the `rowIdHighWaterMark` action must always be equal to or greater than the highest fresh Row ID committed so far.
     Writers can either commit the `rowIdHighWaterMark` in the same commit, or they can reserve the fresh Row IDs in an earlier commit.
 - Writer must assign fresh Row Commit Versions to all rows that they commit.
-  - Writers must set the `firstCommitVersion` field in new `add` actions to the version number of the log enty containing the `add` action.
+  - Writers must set the `defaultRowCommitVersion` field in new `add` actions to the version number of the log enty containing the `add` action.
-  - Writers must set the `firstCommitVersion` field in recommitted and checkpointed `add` actions and `remove` actions to the `firstCommitVersion` of the last committed `add` action with the same `path`.
+  - Writers must set the `defaultRowCommitVersion` field in recommitted and checkpointed `add` actions and `remove` actions to the `defaultRowCommitVersion` of the last committed `add` action with the same `path`.

 Writers can enable Row Tracking by setting `delta.enableRowTracking` to `true` in the `configuration` of the table's `metaData`.
 This is only allowed if the following requirements are satisfied: